openshift/enhancements/enhancements/local-storage/automatic-detection.md

     // VolumeMode determines whether the PV created is Block or Filesystem
     // + optional
     VolumeMode PersistentVolumeMode `json:"volumeMode,omitempty"`
-    // FSType type to be used when volumeMode is Filesystem
+    // FSType type to create when volumeMode is Filesystem
     // +optional
     FSType string `json:"fsType,omitempty"`
     // DeviceInclusionSpec is the filtration rule for including a device in the device discovery